Jmuccigr/scripts/README.md

 Just some other scripts that aren't Apple.

+- anystyle.rb: uses anystyle to extract a formatted reference from text

+- bluesky_rss_blog.py: Posts to Bluesky the most recent item from an RSS feed, assuming that it hasn't already been posted.
+Right now the feed is hardcoded in there, but in theory it could take it as an argument.

+- bluesky_rss_zotero.py: Posts to Bluesky the most recent X items from an RSS feed, assuming that they haven't already been posted.
+Right now the feed is hardcoded in there, but in theory it could take it as an argument.

 - ccitt2tiff.sh: uses fax2tiff to convert all the ccitt/param file pairs in a directory to tiff files, moving both sets of files into new subdirectories for neatness.

+- check_dovecot.sh: checks to see that dovecot is running as a service

 - convert_pdf: Use pdfimages to get the right dpi for a PDF and pass that along to convert.